tarantool/rws/README.md

   * `supported_repos` - describes the supported repositories.
     * `repo_kind` - kind of repository (live, release, ...).
     * `tarantool_series` - list of the supported tarantool series.
-    * `enabled` - list of "enabled" tarantool series.
-When uploading packages to the repository, instead of specific tarantool version `enabled` can be used.
-In this case, the package will be uploaded in all tarantool series that are in the `enabled` list.
     * `distrs` - describes the supported versions of distributions.

 Tip (hashing password for credentials):